elifilkegokce/elifilkegokce.github.io/_pages/about.md

 > I am Elif Ilke Gokce and I am an Operations Research/Data Scientist at
 > Bank of America.

-> My current role requires me dealing with wide range of problems everyday
+> In my current role, I deal with a wide range of problems everyday from
-> including, but not limited to, forecasting, simulation,  optimization,
-> A/B Testing to natural language processing.
+> forecasting, simulation,  optimization, A/B Testing to natural language

-> My research interest is solving real-world problems using operations
-> research and machine learning techniques.
+> processing.
+>
+> I am passionate about learning and developing new methodologies and
+> applying them to solve real-life problems.
+This blog consists of the
+> things that I learn each day.

 It should be noted that all the contents in this website are solely my own and do not express the views or opinions of my employer.